NoSQL interview questions and answers

 - The difference in the storage mechanism of NoSQL and RDBMS is that, NoSQL uses key value pair, documents, column storage, etc. for storage.
 Whereas, RDBMS uses various tables for storing data and relationships.

 Q2.
 What do you understand by NoSQL in databases?

 The database management systems which are highly scalable and flexible are known as NoSQL databases.
 These databases allow us to store and process unstructured and semi-structured data which is not possible when we make use of Relational database management system.
 NoSQL can be termed as a solution to all the conventional databases which were not able to handle the data seamlessly.
 It also gives an opportunity to the companies to store massive amount of structured and unstructured data in real time.
-In today’s time, big firms such as- Google, Facebook, Amazon, etc. uses NoSQL for providing cloud based services for storing data in real time.
+In today’s time, big firms such as- Google, Facebook, Amazon, etc. use NoSQL for providing cloud-based services for storing data in real time.

 Q3.
 List some of the features of NoSQL.